 Fourth, start to filter date to get the report by setting Date Used (Order Created & Order Updated), Period (Day/ Month/ Year), date range (from… to…), Order Status.

 Besides, if you don’t want no-data rows to appear in the report, set No in the Empty Rows.
 In the last field – Cart Price Rule, to generate a report of all coupon activities regardless of different price rules, you must select Any option.
-Conversely, to display only activities happening from a specific price rule, please choose Specified option and one of the cart price rule in the list.
+Conversely, to display only activities happening from a specific price rule, please choose the Specified option and one of the cart price rules in the list.

 We have shown you 2 ways to create the coupon codes as well as how to manage them in Magento 2.
 If you have any problems when following this tutorial, be free to ask us by leaving a comment below.
 See you in the next tutorial!